flatironinstitute/CaImAn/docs/source/Getting_Started.rst

    dimensions (# of pixels X # of components).
 Each column corresponds to a spatial component.
 -  ``estimates.C``: Set of temporal components.
 Saved as a numpy array with dimensions (# of components X # of timesteps).
-   Each row corresponds to a background component denoised and deconvolved.
+   Each row corresponds to a temporal component denoised and deconvolved.
 -  ``estimates.b``: Set of background spatial components (for 2p
    analysis): Saved as a numpy array with dimensions (# of pixels X # of components).
 Each column corresponds to a spatial background component.